-Oral steroids generally are worse for the heart, due to them lowering HDL cholesterol levels more than injectables.
-HDL is the good cholesterol score that when high can lower blood pressure, and when low can spike BP.
+In our testing, oral steroids generally are worse for the heart due to their lowering HDL cholesterol levels more than injectables.
+HDL is the good cholesterol score that, when high, can lower blood pressure, and when low, can spike BP.

-Anadrol, dianabol and winstrol are among the worst steroids for heart health, demonstrating detrimental effects to HDL and LDL cholesterol levels.
+Anadrol, Dianabol, and Winstrol are among the worst steroids for heart health in our experience, demonstrating detrimental effects on HDL and LDL cholesterol levels.

-Orals are also hepatotoxic, meaning they will stress the liver, signified by ALT and AST liver enzymes shooting up.
+Orals are also hepatotoxic, meaning they will stress the liver, as indicated by ALT and AST liver enzymes shooting up (1).
 Some bodybuilders aren’t overly worried about this side effect, considering the liver often repairs itself post-cycle and has powerful self-healing properties.

-To ease on the side of caution bodybuilders often take TUDCA for liver support when taking orals.
-Alcohol should also be avoided, plus stacking hepatotoxic steroids together such as dianabol/anadrol is not recommended.
+As a precaution, our patients often take TUDCA for liver support when taking orals.
+Alcohol should also be avoided, and stacking hepatotoxic steroids together, such as Dianabol and Anadrol, is not recommended.

-There are exceptions to this rule however, with some orals not causing significant liver stress; such as anavar or testosterone undecanoate.
+There are exceptions to this rule, however, with some orals not causing significant liver stress, such as Anavar or Testosterone Undecanoate (2).

-Anavar’s hepatic effects are mild due to the kidneys working to process oxandrolone, taking stress off the liver.
-Equally, testosterone undecanoate poses no risk, completely bypassing the liver; and instead being absorbed by the lymphatic system.
+We have found Anavar’s hepatic effects to be mild due to the kidneys working to process Oxandrolone, taking stress off the liver.
+Equally, Testosterone Undecanoate poses no risk, completely bypassing the liver and being absorbed by the lymphatic system.

-The biological availability of orals can be significantly less compared to injectable steroids — if used incorrectly.
+We have seen the biological availability of orals be significantly less compared to injectable steroids if used incorrectly.

-For example, oral steroids are not to be consumed with dietary fat, because many tablets are fat soluble.
-Thus, most oral steroids are to be taken without food for maximum results.
+For example, oral steroids are not to be consumed with dietary fat because many tablets are fat-soluble.
+Thus, most oral steroids should be taken without food for maximum results.